spaceCat27/Neural-Network/README.md

 # Neural Network
-Neural network built from scratch using numpy module.
+Neural network built from scratch using numpy library.